 The best running backpack might not initially seem like an essential accessory.
 Still, as soon as you start jogging to work or the gym, suddenly it is, especially now that fitness has penetrated everyone's daily routine.
 Want to avoid people on public transportation and get fit when commuting to work?
 Throw your stuff in a running backpack, and off you jog to work.

 You can use running backpacks for other purposes than commuting: many long-distance runners prefer these ergonomic bags to carry their smartphones or water bottle.
 Hydration packs come in handy for those who like to go (or run) the extra mile.
 Marathon runners, in particular, prefer water backpacks for racing.

 Once you've got your running backpack, don't forget all the other running essentials: the best running watch to track heart rate and route details, the best running headphones to keep you entertained as you run, and the best running shoes (or the best women's running shoes) to make sure you don't wreck your feet, pounding on the pavement.

 Fancy going out for a run in the heat?
 Here is how to work out safely in the heat.

-Best running backpacks to buy in 2021
+Best running backpacks to buy right now

 The OMM Phantom 12 makes our top spot because of it’s super lightweight feel and expandable capacity, making it by far one of the best running backpacks for everyday use.
 Whether you’re on your daily commute or running in a race; this backpack will serve you well and you won’t even know it’s there with its incredibly adaptable 6-point harness.